Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Related Work

-Recently, Nusrat~\textit{et al.}~\cite{nusrat_recognition_2020} evaluated the effectiveness of four types of area cartograms: contiguous, non-contiguous, rectangular, and Dorling cartograms.
-Their experimental results show that there is partial evidence that contiguous area cartograms lead to the lowest error rate during comparison of areas.
+In a prior study, Nusrat~\textit{et al.}~\cite{nusrat_evaluating_2016} evaluated the effectiveness of four types of area cartograms: contiguous, non-contiguous, rectangular, and Dorling cartograms.
+Their experimental results show that there is partial evidence that contiguous and Dorling cartograms lead to the lowest error rate in the comparison of areas.
 In this study, we investigated whether value-to-area legends and grid lines can aid map readers in making more accurate area judgments.